 How is the process of filing a Trademark in Oman?

-2. Submission of Application: Once the trademark search is completed and the availability of the distinctive sign is ensured, the trademark application can be submitted to the Oman Ministry of Commerce and Industry.
-The application will undergo a preliminary review to check for any errors or missing information.
+Once the search confirms availability, the applicant may proceed with submitting the trademark application to the Oman Ministry of Commerce and Industry.
+At this stage, the ministry performs a preliminary review to detect any errors or missing information in the application. -

-6. Review of the application and Trademark Certificate: The Oman Ministry of Commerce and Industry will issue a Certificate of Trademark Registration after successfully completing the examination and opposition stages.
-This certificate confirms the trademark owner’s exclusive rights to use the registered trademark for the specified goods or services in Oman.
+Finally, if no valid oppositions remain and the application is in full compliance, the Oman Ministry of Commerce and Industry grants the trademark.
+The applicant will receive an official Certificate of Trademark Registration, which provides exclusive rights to use the trademark for the specified goods or services within Oman.

 FAQ